mlnrt/pexip-logs-in-aws/README.md

 This is an experiment of using AWS built-in log management, query and analytics tools to help with troubleshooting and searching through the logs of the Pexip Infinity video-conferencing platform.

 The Pexip Infinity platform generates 3 types of logs:
-  - "audit" logs - the OS/process-level application layer logs of the Pexip Infinity servers
+  - "audit" logs - the OS/process-level application layer logs of the Pexip Infinity servers,
-  - "support" logs - the higher level application logs, e.g. configuration changes, and communication logs, e.g. SIP, H.323, ICE, REST... communication logs
+  - "support" logs - the higher level application logs, e.g. configuration changes, and communication logs, e.g. SIP, H.323, ICE, REST... communication logs,
-  - "web server" logs
+  - "web server" logs.

-so far this project only deals with the "audit" and "support" logs,  not the "web server" logs.
+So far this project only deals with the "audit" and "support" logs,  not the "web server" logs.

 # How does it work?
 I have created a demo which I published on YouTube in two parts: